saurabhkoshatwar/NSMDA-FinalYearProject/README.md

 ## UseCase

+### For Patient/Common Person
+* To get some predictions regarding condition of  spinal cord.
+* To get assistance for correcting spine posture.

 ### For Doctors and Healthcare professionals
-* provide accurate data for the effective diagnosis of spinal cord related problems
+* provide accurate data for the effective diagnosis of spinal cord related problems.
 * To assess the condition of a patient suffering from spinal cord problems.
-* To get some predictions regarding condition of  spinal cord

-### For Patient/Common Person
-* To get some predictions regarding condition of  spinal cord
+* To get some predictions regarding condition of  spinal cord.
-* To get assistance for correcting spine posture

 ![UseCase](/Diagrams/UseCase.jpeg)